Top 12 Venture Capital Firms for Marketplace Startups

 3. ATX Venture Partners

-Based in Austin, Texas, ATX Venture Partners is an early-stage venture capital firm that concentrates on B2B software, APIs, and marketplace businesses.
-They invest from seed to late-stage rounds, supporting companies throughout their growth journey.
+Based in Austin, Texas, ATX Venture Partners is an early-stage firm that invests in B2B software, APIs, frontier tech, and marketplace applications.
+They have been backing companies since 2014, with a clear focus on the Texas tech scene and beyond.

-- Geographical presence: Austin, TX
+- Geographical presence: Austin, Texas

 - Founded: 2014

-- Notable portfolio companies: GoCo, ZenBusiness, AlertMedia, Slingshot Aerospace
+- Notable portfolio companies: ZenBusiness, AlertMedia, GoCo, Slingshot Aerospace

 You can refer to their website here.